-Evacuation of Indians from virus-hit Wuhan: Air India's B747 plane to depart from Delhi airport
+Evacuation of Indians from virus-hit Wuhan: Air India's B747 plane to be at Beijing for 2-3 hours

 New Delhi, Jan 31: India will begin evacuating its citizens from Coronavirus-struck Wuhan in China's central Hubei province from Friday that has killed 213 people, infected 9,720 others and spread to at least 17 countries.
 Authorities have reached out to more than 600 Indians to ascertain their willingness to return.

+Air India's 423-seater jumbo B747 plane will depart from Delhi airport at 12.30 pm on Friday to evacuate Indian nationals who are in China as the neighbouring country deals with novel Coronavirus outbreak."The B747 plane is all set to depart from Delhi at 12.30 pm.
+It came from Mumbai on Friday morning only," said a senior airline official.

+Air India CMD Ashwani Lohani said that five doctors from Health Ministry will be going in B747 aircraft to China.
+B747 plane will be at Beijing airport for 2-3 hours.

 The first flight on Friday is expected to evacuate about 315 Indians from Wuhan and neighbouring areas.
 A second aircraft will be dispatched thereafter to bring back Indians from other parts of Hubei, people familiar with developments said.